Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-groups/index.md

 group.
 All runtime instances in one runtime group must be of the same type.
 Currently, only {{site.base_gateway}} runtime types are supported.

 Every organization has one default runtime group.

-With an Enterprise subscription, you can configure nine additional custom runtime groups, for a total of 10 by default, in the same {{site.konnect_short_name}}
-account to manage runtime instances and their configuration in any groupings you want.
+With an [Enterprise subscription](https://konghq.com/pricing/), you can configure additional custom runtime groups.
+Use multiple groups in one {{site.konnect_short_name}} organization to manage runtime instances and their configuration in any groupings you want.

 ## Default runtime group